o-ran-sc/nonrtric-rapp-orufhrecovery/scriptversion/README.md

-# Use case Link Failure
+# Non-RealTime RIC O-RU Fronthaul Recovery

 ## General

-The Link Failure use case test provides a python script that regularly polls DMaaP Message Router (MR) for "CUS Link Failure" messages.
+The script version of the O-RU Fronthaul Recovery use case provides a python script that regularly polls DMaaP Message Router (MR) for "CUS Link Failure" messages.

 When such a message appears with the "eventSeverity" set to anything but "NORMAL", a configuration change message with the